RememberOfLife/mirabel/README.md

 * ==> resources like textures
   * can be generated on first launch into some local cache directory
   * not available for sounds?
+* ==> lobby logic
+  * can always change gamestate when user has perms for this in the current lobby (all perms given to everybody in local server play "offline")